scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Changed the background color to be dark green so it will stand out against a filled character
-    -   Previously if FontForge were given a corrupted font with no font name it would crash.
+    -   Previously if websharpstudios were given a corrupted font with no font name it would crash.
 That should be fixed.

 -   11-June-2001